PoweRGbg/project/README.md

 app.
 Logged in users will also see 2 buttons - "Edit" and "Delete" when they enter the details page of every meal they created.
 These 2 buttons will allow the creator of the meal to edit its' info or delete it completely.

 Every meal can be commented by logged users from the comment box in the detailed view.

+## First You need to configure your database server in
+config/configuration.js

+## And then Simply run it with
+npm start